GordonChalmers/Glycam_NMR_Software/README.md

         http://legacy.glycam.org/docs/othertoolsservice/download/Software/publication-software/SingleFrameNMR.tar_.gz

 All of these have been central to their respective publications, as with all molecular software that I have developed.
+The primary paper(s) are given in the documentation folder of the download.
 The downloads have the software, documentation, instructions, example usages, and the relevant paper(s).

 http://legacy.glycam.org/docs/othertoolsservice/publication-related-materials/browse-publication-related-materials/index.html